mitsuba-renderer/drjit/docs/optim.rst

 :py:func:`drjit.set_thread_count` to specify the number of threads used for parallel processing.

-On the CUDA backend, the system automatically determines a number of *threads* that maximize occupancy along with a suitable number of *blocks* and then launches a parallel program that spreads out over the entire GPU (assuming that there is enough work to do so).
+On the GPU backends (CUDA and Metal), the system automatically determines a number of *threads* that maximize occupancy along with a suitable number of *blocks* and then launches a parallel program that spreads out over the entire GPU (assuming that there is enough work to do so).

 .. _cow: